gjs2410/BEP_2023/README.md

 hexagontile is a class for rendering and creating the hexagons

 Baseline is used for checking for baseline agents of both hexagon and classic version

+img and models contain images for the tiles and trained models respectively.